EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### 5-Element Yagi-Uda Simple Antenna
 ![5-Element Yagi-Uda Simple Antenna)](Types_of_Antenna/5-Element-Yagi-Uda-Simple-Antenna.jpg)
-Figure 1.5: Fabricated 5-Element Yagi-Uda Simple Array.
+*Figure 1.37: Fabricated 5-Element Yagi-Uda Simple Array.
 This model utilizes a standard straight-dipole driven element supplemented by one reflector and three directors.
 The design demonstrates high forward directivity and high-precision beamforming, serving as a primary reference for parasitic element interaction and impedance matching in directive arrays*

 #### Theory & Function
 This antenna operates through electromagnetic coupling between a single powered element and four "parasitic" (unpowered) elements.
 By carefully choosing the lengths and spacing of these rods, the antenna forces the radio waves into a narrow, high-power beam.